Elections

 Absent voter ballots are available for all elections.
 You may request an Absentee ballot for any election with no reason.
 ALL registered voters can request an Absentee Ballot.

 Do you want to Vote Absentee every election?
 If your answer is Yes, you may request to be on the Permanent Absent Voter List.
 When on this list, you will automatically receive an absent voter application for every election.
 If you choose to return that application, we will send you a ballot as soon as they arrive in our office.
-You must turn in a new application for EVERY election, you will not automatically be sent a ballot with out completing the application.
+You must turn in a new application for EVERY election, if you stay at another address during the election season. you will not automatically be sent a ballot without completing the address area of the application.

 **You will need to put in your name and birth date to access the ballot wording.
 The link will ask you if you are registered, but below it states it will show you a sample ballot.
 This is updated for every election, and will be available about 40 days before the election date.